Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 	Firewall.
 Your mileage may vary.
 Bell.exe is a copy of cmd.exe from Windows XP SP3 (32-bit Version 6.2.9200; runs under 64-bit),
 	modified to display a bell icon.
-Earlier versions of cmd.exe (tested: Win95|2000) are unreliable, while later versions (Win7|10) are not downwardly compatible with earlier Windows versions.
+Earlier versions of cmd.exe (tested: Win95|2000) are unreliable, while later versions (Win7|10) are not downwardly compatible with prior Windows versions.

 ------------------------